l-dfa/base_rstblog/docs/source/author_manual/author_manual.rst

 ^^^^^^

-Slug is the last piece of information used in the URL to reach your article. usually it reflects the article title to help the reader (and the web crawler programs) to remember the article title.
+Slug is the last piece of information used in the URL to reach your article.
+Usually it reflects the article title to help the reader (and the web crawler programs) to remember the article title.

 Acceptable values.
 As titles, even slugs must be unique in the blog.